Burabay National Park: Legend

 Many legends evoke Burabay.
 One of them explains that the Creator only left arid steppes to the nomads of Kazakhstan.
 Feeling aggrieved, the Kazakh people prayed to God, who gathered all the remaining mountains, forests, lakes and rivers, and threw them towards the steppes.
 Burabay National Park is also known as "Kazakhstan's pearl".

 Kenesary Cave

 Kenesary Cave is a popular tourist destination and photo spot in Burabay.
-The cave is named after the grandson of the famous Khan Abylai, Kenesary Khan.
+The cave is named after the grandson of the famous Ablai Khan, Kenesary Khan.
 It is believed that Kenesary Khan spent his childhood here.